dylanvelezGL/ios-localization-guidelines/README.md

 }
 ```

+## Importing and exporting localization

+Xcode 13 now gives us a better ease of use for the localization process.
+You only need to make sure the `Use Compiler to Extract Swift Strings` option is enabled in the build settings and then the only thing you need to do is click `product` -> `export localizations` and when you're ready to import the localized stuff, just click `product` -> `import localizations`

 ## Contributing
 Pull requests are welcome.
 You can open an issue for discussion purposes if you want to contribute a more streamlined experience for localization on iOS